 - do not have an AED available.

-The reason I make those 3 qualifiers is because a hospital is equipped with tools and expertise who don’t need the assistance of a tool like the CPR Wrap.
+The reason I made those 3 qualifiers is that a hospital is equipped with tools and experts who don’t need the assistance of a tool like the CPR Wrap.
 Paramedics and Fire Departments are also excluded because of how often they perform these skills.
 And those that have an AED may not have a visual aid, but they do have an audible device that will tell them exactly how to perform CPR.
 I don’t personally see the need for both.

-That still leaves a great majority of people and businesses that could benefit from this product.
+That still leaves a great majority of people and businesses without proper CPR training that could benefit from this product.
 It’s small and economical.
 Great for anyone wanting to increase workplace safety or an individual wanting to carry something on them in case of emergency.

 How much does the CPR Wrap cost?